zhousarah/azure-compute-docs/articles/virtual-machines/azure-vm-watch.md

 ### Next steps

-More information on how to install VM watch: [Install VM watch](./articles/virtual-machines/install-vm-watch.md)
+More information on how to install VM watch: